-In April 2020, we entered into two 4 year floating to fixed interest rate swap agreements with notional amounts of \$250.0 million and \$200.0 million.
-These swaps effectively fix the variable interest rate applicable to associated amount of borrowings outstanding on the First Lien Term Loan.
-The terms of these swaps provide that we pay interest to the counterparty each month at a rate of 0.537% and 0.5315%, respectively, and receive interest from the counterparty each month at the 1 month USD LIBOR rate, subject to a 0% floor.
+In April 2020, we entered into two additional 4 year floating to fixed interest rate swap agreements with notional amounts of \$250.0 million and \$200.0 million, respectively.
+These swaps effectively fix the variable interest rate applicable to \$450.0 million of borrowings outstanding on the First Lien Term Loan.
+The terms of these swaps provide that we pay interest to the counterparties each month at a rate of 0.537% and 0.5315%, respectively, and receive interest from the counterparties each month at the 1 month USD LIBOR rate, subject to a 0% floor.

-In summary, at December 31, 2020, \$850.0 million or approximately 75% of borrowings under the First Lien Term Loan have been swapped from a variable interest rate to a fixed interest rate.
-The weighted average interest rate on these borrowings is approximately 2.62%, inclusive of the 2.0% LIBOR spread.
+The interest rate swaps effectively fix the variable interest rate applicable to \$850.0 million or approximately 35% of the First Lien Term Loan borrowings outstanding, resulting in a weighted average interest rate on these borrowings of approximately 2.62%, inclusive of the 2.0% Tranche A LIBOR spread.